Forrest Gump: Novel-sequel

 The screenplay for the sequel was written by Eric Roth in 2001.
 It is based on the original novel's sequel, Gump and Co., written by Winston Groom in 1995.
 Roth's script begins with Forrest sitting on a bench waiting for his son to return from school.
 After the September 11 attacks, Roth, Zemeckis, and Hanks decided the story was no longer "relevant."
 In March 2007, however, it was reported Paramount producers took another look at the screenplay.

 On the first page of the sequel novel, Forrest Gump tells readers "Don't never let nobody make a movie of your life's story," and "Whether they get it right or wrong, it doesn't matter."
 The first chapter of the book suggests the real-life events surrounding the film have been incorporated into Forrest's storyline, and that Forrest got a lot of media attention as a result of the film.
 During the course of the sequel novel, Gump runs into Tom Hanks and at the end of the novel in the film's release, includes Gump going on The David Letterman Show and attending the Academy Awards.

-Remake
+Indian remake

-The Indian film, Laal Singh Chaddha, released in August 2022 and starring Aamir Khan in the title role, is an official remake of Forrest Gump.
+The Indian film Laal Singh Chaddha, released in August 2022 and starring Aamir Khan and Kareena Kapoor in the title role, is an authorized remake of Forrest Gump, set in India between the late 1970s and the 2010s.
 The film was directed by Advait Chandan and produced by Aamir Khan Productions, Viacom18 Studios and Paramount Pictures.

+Fake sequel trailers

+Following the advent of AI video editing, several fake trailers were created and gained attention, some featuring an older Tom Hanks costarring with actors like Tom Holland or Timothée Chalamet.
+Hanks himself has said that he is glad that a sequel was never made, given the completeness of the original film.